nicoaugereau/AlexaAWSLambdaJeedom/README.md

 - the location of the outlet

 Examples:
-- "Alexa ask Devialet to turn on the taking of the living room"
+- "Alexa ask Devialet to turn on the wall plug of the living room"

 ***Use for objects***